leanprover/lean4/doc/fixing_tests.md

 - [`tests/lean/interactive`](../tests/lean/interactive)

 Remark: in the directory `tests/lean/interactive`, the input test files have extension `.input`.
-They simulate commands sent from Emacs to Lean.
+They simulate commands sent from editors to Lean.
 The `.lean` files in this directory are used to simulate files opened by the user.